 The Death of the Canadian Dub

-Ocean’s sister studio, Blue Water is located in Calgary.
-They’re the lesser used of the two, and have historically only been hired out to do low budget work.
-While their output was cut back, they’re still doing work.
-Recent titles include HunterxHunter, Deltora Quest, and Pretty Cure.
-Previous titles include Zeta Gundam, G Gundam, and the alternate English dubs of DragonBall and DragonBall GT.
+Located in Calgary is Ocean’s sister studio, Blue Water.
+They’re the lesser used of the two and have historically only been hired to do low budget work.
+While their output has been cut back, they’re still active.
+Recent titles include HunterxHunter, Deltora Quest and Pretty Cure.
+Previous dubs include Zeta Gundam, G Gundam and the alternate English versions of Dragon Ball and Dragon Ball GT.

 Now raises the question of why.
-Well, it all comes down to money: who’s got it, who doesn’t, and how much.
+Well, it all comes down to money: who’s got it, who doesn’t and how much.

-Many of the Canadian dubs we’ve seen over the years were only produced simply because our dollar was so low that it allowed foreign companies to get their work done here cheaper than in the US.
+Many of the Canadian dubs we’ve seen over the years were only produced because our dollar was so low that it allowed foreign companies to get their work done here cheaper than in the US.
 However, the loonie has soared due to the US dollar taking a beating, meaning the Canadian studios lost their price advantage.
-Now with American studios cutting recording costs to record lows, there’s simply no real reason to send work up here.
+Now with American studios cutting production costs to record lows, there’s simply no real reason to send work up here.
 Especially since a Canadian dub no longer means a Canadian broadcast.

-Ever wonder why Canada got an alternate dub of DragonBall, Z, and GT?
+Ever wonder why Canada got an alternate dub of Dragon Ball, Z and GT?
 Well, those alternate dubs were all produced in Canada.
-Being that they were produced in Canada, they counted as Canadian content, and would help fill in the CRTC’s mandates of Canadian programming.
-This would encourage broadcasters to pick up anime if it had a Canadian dub.
+Being that they were produced in Canada, they counted as Canadian content and would help fill in the CRTC’s mandate of Canadian programming.
+This would encourage broadcasters to pick up anime with a Canadian dub.
 Just think about it, what were some of the first older youth oriented anime series to air on YTV?
-Escaflowne, Gundam Wing, InuYasha, and Gundam SEED.
+Escaflowne, Gundam Wing, InuYasha and Gundam SEED.
 Guess where all those shows were dubbed at?
 Ocean Studios in Vancouver.
 In fact, most of the anime series YTV has aired over the years had their English audio work done in Canada.
-The problem is, YTV isn’t biting anymore (I’ll explain why YTV isn’t biting in the future).
-While I doubt many Canadian dubs were done with the intention of getting a Canadian broadcaster interested, it sure didn’t hurt.
-Getting on a TV channel meant more exposure, more exposure means more fans, and more DVDs sold.
+The problem is that YTV isn’t biting anymore (I’ll explain why YTV isn’t biting in the future).
+While I doubt many Canadian dubs were done solely with the intention of getting a Canadian broadcaster interested, it sure didn’t hurt.
+Getting on a TV channel means more exposure and more exposure means more fans and more DVDs sold.